wiliao/k8s-kubeadm-flannel/README.md

     sudo chown $(id -u):$(id -g) $HOME/.kube/config

-Please refer to output-of-kubeadm-ini.txt for the command to join worker node.
+Please refer to output-of-kubeadm-ini.txt as an example for the command to join worker node.

 ## 6. Install Flannel